 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-The TA has made significant contributions to analysis, policy dialogue, and planning under the CESR process, complementing support under TA 8187 as part of ADB's lead role in supporting post-primary education (secondary, TVET, and higher education) within Myanmar's CESR.
+The TA made significant contributions to analysis, policy dialogue, and planning under the CESR process, complementing support under TA 8187 as part of ADB's lead role in supporting post-primary education (secondary, TVET, and higher education) within Myanmar's CESR.
+For example:

 (in addition to 6 additional input reports for CESR Phases 1 and 2 supported under TA 8187, posted at https://www.adb.org/projects/46369-001/main?page-1=1#project-documents ).

-Under output 2, in coordination with support from other DPOs, the TA also supported Myanmar's development of the National Education Strategic Plan (under Phase 3 of the CESR), which is expected to be refined and finalized by the incoming government.
+(ii) Under Output 2, in coordination with support from other DPOs, the TA also supported Myanmar's development of the National Education Strategic Plan (under Phase 3 of the CESR), which is expected to be refined and finalized by the incoming government.
 The TA extension and increased resources also allows the TA to provide additional policy and planning support based on priorities to be identified by the incoming government.
-In close coordination with JICA support to primary curriculum reforms, the TA is also continuing to support MOE's preparation for lower and upper secondary education reforms, expected to be rolled out as part of the NESP with ADB support (see output 3).
-As another example, the TA has commenced support to the government's new Working Committee on Building Myanmar's Human Capital Base, which includes officials from several ministries, UMFCCI, and other private sector entities.
+In close coordination with JICA support to primary curriculum reforms, the TA also supported MOE's drafting of the Basic Education Curriculum Framework, and MOE's preparation for lower and upper secondary education reforms, expected to be rolled out as part of the NESP with ADB support (see output 3).
+As another example, the TA (complementing broader ADB-DFAT support via the Mekong Business Initiative) also supported drafting of the human capital pillar of the government's Private Sector Development Framework and Action Plan (PSDFAP), and subsequently the new Working Committee on Building Myanmar's Human Capital Base established under the PSDFAP, which includes officials from several ministries, UMFCCI, and other private sector entities; and

-Under output 3, analytical and policy dialogue work under the TA have helped lay the foundations for the new 2016 Equipping Youth for Employment Project (EYE), which will support the government's implementation of key reforms and NESP programs in the SES and TVET subsectors, including reforms of SES curriculum, pedagogy, and assessment, as well as reforms to shift TVET towards demand-driven and competency-based approaches.
+(iii) Under Output 3, analytical and policy dialogue work under the TA have helped lay the foundations for the Equipping Youth for Employment Project (EYE), which will support the government's implementation of key reforms and NESP programs in the SES and TVET subsectors, including reforms of SES curriculum, pedagogy, and assessment, as well as reforms to shift TVET towards demand-driven and competency-based approaches.